asyncapi/generator/docs/generator_template.md

 #### Add parameters to the configuration file

 You often have different runtime environments in programming, e.g., development and production.
 You will use different servers to spin both of these instances.
-You'll probably have two broker versions, one for production and the other for development.
+You'll have two broker versions, one for production and the other for development.
 You have defined a dev server in the AsyncAPI document:

 ```yml
 servers: